thomaslevesque/Asserty/README.md

   is not null and that it is equal to its reverse.
 - `ExpectValue()` specifies the description of the expectation.
 It will be used to build the assertion failure  message if the assertion fails, in this case ``Expected `something` to be a palindrome, but …``.
-- `DescribeActual()` specifies how to describe the actual value when the assertion fails.
-In this case, the failure message will be something like ``Expected `something` to be a palindrome, but "hello" is not a palindrome``.
+- `DescribeActual()` specifies how to describe the actual value when the assertion fails, following "but".
+In this case, the failure message will be something like ``Expected `something` to be a palindrome, but it's not``.
-- `Format()` is a helper method that formats the actual value for display in the assertion failure message.
-It handles null values, adds appropriate quoting for strings, formats collections, etc. You can use it in your own assertions to ensure consistent formatting of actual values.
-- `DescribeActualWhenNegated()` specifies how to describe the actual value when the assertion is negated (i.e. when `Not` is used, as in `something.Should().Not.BeAPalindrome()`).
-In this case, we simply say that the string is a palindrome, but depending on the assertion, you might want to provide better wording for the negated case.
+- `DescribeActualWhenNegated()` specifies how to describe the actual value when the negated assertion (i.e. when `Not` is used, as in `something.Should().Not.BeAPalindrome()`) fails, following "but".
+In this case, we simply say that the string is a palindrome, but in some cases, you might want to provide better wording for the negated case.
 - Finally, we call `subject.Verify(assertion)` to actually perform the assertion.

 The method could technically return `void`, but returning an `IAssertionResult<string?>` allows the caller to chain